 SERVICE BREWING COMPANY

-The public areas of Service Brewing Company are wide, open, airy, and modern.
-The owners have cleverly re-purposed shipping containers for the bar area, which is the focal point inside.
-The Saturday evening we were there, a blue grass band was playing, and there was a very good crowd.
+The public areas of Service Brewing Company are wide, open, airy, and in fact, modern.
+The owners have, in fact, uniquely re-purposed shipping containers for the bar area, which is the focal point inside.
+The Saturday evening we were there, a bluegrass band was playing, and there was a very good crowd.

-The selection of beers is extensive, and easy to understand.
-We tried a Blueberry Pilsner, and a Mocha Frappucino Porter, which tasted exactly like an alcoholic coffee!
-But for those with less adventurous tastes, Service Brewing has less exotic flavors, all which were excellent.
+The selection of beers is extensive and easy to understand.
+We tried a Blueberry Pilsner and a Mocha Frappucino Porter, which tasted exactly like an alcoholic coffee!
+But for those with less adventurous tastes, Service Brewing has less exotic flavors, all of which are excellent.

-The front-of-the-house has bar seating, table seating, couches, board games, darts, and an outdoor hang out area.
-Check out the “How Do You Serve?” chalkboard to see the stories of other patrons.
+The front of the house has bar seating, table seating, couches, board games, darts, and an outdoor hang-out area.
+Check out the “How Do You Serve?” chalkboard to see the stories of other customers.

-But the action is in the back-of-the-house.
-Service is a full-functioning brewery after all, and the stainless-steel vats and equipment on site are impressive and overwhelming.
-It’s here that the R & D arm works on experimental brews, seasonal batches, and year-round production beers, which you can enjoy at the bar, or buy at your local package store.
+But the action is in the back of the house.
+Service is a full-functioning brewery, after all, and the stainless-steel vats and equipment on site are impressive and overwhelming.
+It’s here that the R & D arm works on experimental brews, seasonal batches, and year-round production beers, which you can enjoy at the bar or buy at our local grocery stores in Savannah.

 Out back, are the Brewery Bees, housed in a small apiary.
 Service Brewing takes cuttings of the honeycombs produced by the “Brewery Bees” to create a totally original house yeast strain.